Last Updated on 7 months by Francesca Egay

 This is perfect for seasoned WordPress users who are already comfortable with using the blogging platform and do not want to move to another one.

 CoSchedule is available for a 14-day trial period.
-During the period, you can use all the premium features of the tool so you can a better feel on how it can help you with your blogging task.
+During this period, you can use all the premium features of the tool so you can a better feel on how it can help you with your blogging task.
 If you are interested in taking CoSchedule for a test drive, please click here and sign up for an account.

 How I use CoSchedule to maximum effect